pamelafox/hunters-haven/README.md

 The `lambda` folder contains the two files that are zipped and uploaded to the AWS lambda service, which basically runs standalone functions in the cloud. `AlexaSkill.js` is the official Alexa JS SDK, and `index.js` is the code specific to our Alexa Skill.
 That code registers three intent handlers for `SignAnimation`, `SignOn`, and `SignOff`, and each of those handlers calls the published Particle function, and then tells Alexa how to respond.

-Note: We learned how to code an Alexa Skill thanks to (https://github.com/rlisle/alexaParticleBridge)[rlisle's great repo].
+Note: We learned how to code an Alexa Skill thanks to [rlisle's great repo](https://github.com/rlisle/alexaParticleBridge).
 Read the instructions there as well, to figure out how to upload to Lambda and get set up on Alexa.